David Yencken

-David George Druce Yencken (June 3, 1931 – September 21, 2019) was a builder, businessman, academic and heritage practitioner in Australia.
+David George Druce Yencken (3 June 3 1931 – 21 September 2019) was a builder, businessman, public servant, academic and heritage practitioner in Australia.

 Family and early history

 David Yencken was born in Berlin.
 His father was an Australian-born British Army officer and diplomat Arthur Ferdinand Yencken (1894–1944) and his mother was Mary Joyce Russell.
 They were married on 5 June 1925 at St. Margarets, Westminster.
-The family moved several times so that Yencken spent his early years between Berlin (1928–1931), Cairo (1932–1936), Rome, Madrid (1939–40), and then when the families of embassy staff were evacuated due to the Spanish Civil War, he lived in Australia from 1940 to 1942, then returned to Spain and then to school in England.
+The family moved several times so that Yencken spent his early years between Berlin (1928–1931), Cairo (1932–1936), Rome, Madrid (1939–1940), and then when the families of embassy staff were evacuated due to the Spanish Civil War, he lived in Australia from 1940 to 1942, then returned to Spain and then to school in England.
 His father died in an air crash in Spain in May 1944.
 David had an elder brother Dr. John Yencken (1926–2012) who was an Australian scientist.
 David attended school in England and Australia, and was awarded a Bachelor of Arts degree by the University of Cambridge majoring in History.

 Professional career

+Arrives in Australia

-In his early 20s Yencken decided on a short visit to Australia, arriving in Sydney via Canada in 1954, and then drove to Melbourne in a borrowed car.
+In his early twenties Yencken decided on a short visit to Australia, arriving in Sydney via Canada in 1954, and then drove to Melbourne in a borrowed car.
 He soon decided to stay, and his first business venture was Brummels Gallery in South Yarra, which focussed on contemporary Modernist Australian painting, sculpture and prints.

 "I opened the gallery in 1956 in partnership with Pat Collins, the owner of the coffee shop below the gallery.
 The gallery was devoted to Australian painting and at the time of its opening was one of only two with this focus in Melbourne.
 Although I didn't run the gallery for long, it was for me a significant experience…" The first gallery of this type, Australian Galleries in Collingwood, had opened just five months earlier.

+The Black Dolphin Motel

-During his travels through Canada he was introduced to "several wonders of the new world: hamburgers, three-minute car washes and motels"; motels were something not seen in the UK or Australia in the mid 50s, and he decided to build one.
+During his travels through Canada he was introduced to "several wonders of the new world: hamburgers, three-minute car washes and motels"; motels were something not seen in the UK or Australia in the mid 1950s, and he decided to build one.
 Buying land on the highway at the edge of Bairnsdale, he opened one of the first motels in Australia (and the first in country Victoria), in 1957, the Mitchell Valley Motel, designed by architects Mockridge Stahle & Mitchell (demolished in 2008).
 The success of this venture led to him being approached to part own, develop and operate another in Merimbula, NSW, The Black Dolphin, which opened in 1961, and was designed by noted modernist architect and critic Robin Boyd.
-The project architect was a young Graeme Gunn, and the use of undressed tree-trunk posts, natural finishes, and native planting was an early example of the bush aesthetic in Australian architecture.
+The project architect was a young Graeme Gunn, and the use of undressed tree-trunk posts, natural finishes, and native planting was an early example of bush aesthetic in Australian architecture.